-1. Purpose, Applicability, Relationship to Other Laws, and Authority to Adopt State Plan

-- A. Purpose.
-The purpose of this State Plan is to promote equality, equal opportunity for apprentices and applicants for apprenticeship in registered apprenticeship programs by prohibiting discrimination based on race, color, religion, national origin, sex, sexual orientation, age (40 or older), genetic information, and disability.
+- 1. Purpose, Applicability, Relationship to Other Laws, and Authority to Adopt State Plan - A. Purpose.
+The purpose of this State Plan is to promote equality and equal opportunity for apprentices and applicants for apprenticeship in registered apprenticeship programs by prohibiting discrimination based on race, color, religion, national origin, sex, age (40 or older), genetic information, and disability.
 The State Plan also prescribes affirmative action efforts sponsors must take to ensure equal opportunity for apprentices and applicants for apprenticeship.
 The regulations set forth the equal opportunity obligations of sponsors, the contents of affirmative action programs, procedures for the filing and processing of complaints, and enforcement procedures.
-These regulations also establish procedures for deregistration of an apprenticeship program in the event of noncompliance with this State Plan and prescribe the equal opportunity requirements for recognition of State Apprenticeship Agency (SAA) as found in 29 CFR part 29. - B. Applicability.
-This State Plan applies to all sponsors of apprenticeship programs registered with either the U.S. Department of Labor or the State of Florida, Department of Education, Division of Career and Adult Education, Bureau of Standards, Benchmarks and Frameworks, Apprenticeship Section. - C. Relationship to other laws.
-This State Plan does not invalidate or limit the remedies, rights, and procedures under any Federal law or the laws of the State of Florida or political subdivision of the State of Florida or jurisdiction that provides greater or equal protection for individuals based on race, color, religion, national origin, sex, sexual orientation, age (40 or older), genetic information, or disability than are afforded by this State Plan.
-It may be a defense to a charge of a violation of this State Plan that a challenged action is required or necessitated by another Federal or State of Florida law or regulation, or that another Federal or State of Florida law or regulation prohibits an action that would otherwise be required by this State Plan. - D. Authority to Adopt State Plan.
-The authority for the implementation and adoption of these policies and procedures affecting the registration of apprenticeship programs is vested in the Chancellor of the Division of Career and Adult Education, Florida Department of Education, under authority of sections 446.011-092, Florida Statutes, as amended, entitled Job Training, Chapter 6A-23 Florida Administrative Code (F.A.C), entitled Apprenticeship Programs, Chapter 6A-24 F.A.C., entitled State Apprenticeship Advisory Council, and other applicable statutes and regulations.
+These regulations also establish procedures for deregistration of an apprenticeship program in the event of noncompliance with this State Plan and prescribe the equal opportunity requirements for recognition of State Apprenticeship Agency (SAA) as found in 29 C.F.R.
+Part 29. - B. Applicability.
+This State Plan applies to all sponsors of apprenticeship programs registered with State of Florida, Department of Education. - C. Relationship to other laws.
+This State Plan does not invalidate or limit the remedies, rights, and procedures under any Federal law or the laws of the State of Florida or political subdivision of the State of Florida or jurisdiction that provides greater or equal protection for individuals based on race, color, religion, national origin, sex, age (40 or older), genetic information, or disability than are afforded by this State Plan.
+It may be a defense to a charge of a violation of this State Plan that a challenged action is required or necessitated by another Federal law or regulation, or that another Federal law or regulation prohibits an action that would otherwise be required by this State Plan. - D. Authority to Adopt State Plan.
+The authority for the implementation and adoption of these policies and procedures affecting the registration of apprenticeship programs is vested in the Chancellor of the Division of Career and Adult Education, Florida Department of Education, under authority of Sections 446.011-092, Florida Statutes, as amended, entitled Job Training, Chapter 6A-23 Florida Administrative Code (F.A.C.), entitled Apprenticeship Programs, 29 C.F.R.
+Part 29.13(a)(3), and other applicable statutes and regulations.